 Prague Tourist Traps to Avoid

-As you stroll heal to toe along the bridge your gaze bounces from the statues lining the balustrade, to the castle perched on the hill, to the river below on its journey to the North Sea.
-An idilic moment that could transport you back to a time of kings and valiant knights on horse back.
-It could if it was not for the hawkers lining the bridge selling caricature paintings of Tom Cruise or the more mentally intrusive music box man belting out polka music.
-What type of tourist travels all the way to Prague to cross the 700 year old bridge to buy a polka music cd?
-I don’t know.
-Certainly not you.
+As you stroll along the bridge your gaze bounces from the statues lining the balustrade, to the castle perched on the hill, to the river below on its journey to the North Sea.
+It’s an idyllic moment that transports you back to a time of kings and valiant knights on horseback.

 Get your Lonely Planet Pocket Guide of Prague